-If you are confused or overwhelmed by the idea of how to layer with your Cricut then you are in the right place.
+If you are confused or overwhelmed by the idea of how to create layers with images you upload to Cricut Design Space then you are in the right place.
 I will break down the steps and help you with this Cricut layer guide!

 By the way, this post contains Affiliate Links to companies I have partnered with, such as Amazon.
 As an Amazon Associate I earn from qualifying purchases.
 Thank you for shopping with my links!